meerachotai/benchmark_imprinting/README.md

 #### FASTA and annotation files

 For the annotation files, depending on your file's convention, the 'attributes' column will have a different label (ID, Parent etc.).
 HTseqcount needs to know what this label is under its option -i.
 This script also has an option -i for you to provide this, with the default being set as ID.
+For more information on the conventions, refer: http://gmod.org/wiki/GFF3#GFF3_Format

 If you followed with steps 1 and 2, there is no need to use the -i option, it uses the default.